Quantum Engine

 It offers the capability to import and utilize textures for rendering via the ‘Windows Image Component’ SDK.

-For every shader, we can generate material instances with unique parameters and textures for customization.
+For every rasterization and ray tracing shader, we can generate material instances with unique parameters and textures for customization.

 The application can render at a fixed frame rate or with unlimited FPS, depending on the settings.